Code-Institute-Submissions/changeExchange/README.md

 To help visualize the site I created desktop + mobile wireframes which can be seen below.

+## TECHNOLOGIES USED

+1. HTML: used for structure of the site.

+2. CSS: used to style the site

+3. Bootstrap: used for reponsive features + navigation bar

+4. Google Fonts: used to get a modern type set

+5. Font Awesome: used to get icons

+6. Coolor.io: used to help pick a colour scheme

+7. JQuery: a JS library that has been used to update the DOM in certain places on the site.

+8. JavaScript: Used to give some dynamic functionality on the site.

+9. Exchange Rate api: used to get the exhange rate for the convertor on the site.

+10. Github: used for version control

+11. Github pages: used to host the site

+12. VsCode: text editor that was used to develop the site.

 ## TESTING

 Testing was carried out on the HTML + CSS using the W3 schools validators.
 The pages were loaded in directly to the system and there were no errors found in either file.
 I didn't upload via linking the site to these validators as the last time I tried doing this the site found errors because I was using Bootstrap and the system had a problem understanding the css variables that are used throughout Bootstrap.